 Generally, vaccines work by triggering a person's immune system to develop protection against a disease.
 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
 Different types of vaccines work in different ways to offer protection.

-Both vaccines require two doses and have proven to be highly effective in preventing symptomic infection of COVID-19 with efficacy rates in the mid-90% range shortly after the second dose has been administered.
-Learn more.
+Both mRNA vaccines require two doses and have proven to be highly effective in preventing symptomic infection of COVID-19 with efficacy rates in the mid-90% range shortly after the second dose has been administered.

 Is the Vaccine Safe?